elatov/elatov.github.io/_posts/2012-04-08-ubuntu-11-10-vms-experience-high-storage-latency-on-esxi-5-0.md

 	Processing triggers for man-db ...

-But I didn&#8217;t want to do that just yet.
+But I didn't want to do that just yet.
 Just as an FYI, here are the spec of each VM:

 	root@uaclass39:~# uname -a